apalache-mc/apalache/docs/adr/adr1-types.md

 ASSUME(\A e \in Int, \A es \in Seq(Int): Mem(e, es) \in BOOLEAN)
 ```

+SANY parser only accepts the first assumption in the above
+example. __The two other assumptions are rejected by the parser, as they
+refer to non-constant values.__

 Moreover, using the proof syntax of
 [TLA+ Version 2](https://lamport.azurewebsites.net/tla/tla2-guide.pdf),
 we can annotate the